 If you don't pay by Direct Debit, you should make sure your payment reaches us by your annual retention fee due date, allowing time for postage and processing.

-If you'd like to set up the Direct Debit from a bank account that needs more than one person to authorise transactions or you simply prefer to complete a paper Direct Debit Instruction, please download and complete the Direct Debit Instruction and return it to us.
+If you'd like to set up the Direct Debit from a bank account that needs more than one person to authorise, or you simply prefer to complete a paper instruction, then complete the Direct Debit instruction and post it to us.

 Debit or credit card

 You can pay your annual retention fee by debit or credit card.
-We accept Visa, Visa Debit, Visa Electron, MasterCard and Maestro.
+We accept Visa, MasterCard and Maestro.
+You can view and pay your fee when you log into GMC Online or contact us.

 Internet banking and bank transfers

 You can pay your fee directly into our bank account.
-You can find our bank details by logging into your GMC Online account or on the back of your paper bill.
-Please quote your GMC reference number and name when making a payment by bank transfer, and allow ten working days for your payment to reach us.
-Alternatively you can contact us and we'll give you our bank details.
+You can find our bank details by logging into your GMC Online account or on the back of your paper bill or contact us and we'll give you our bank details.

 Cheques, bank drafts and postal orders